 Clinical Context:

-Endothelin receptor antagonist indicated for pulmonary arterial hypertension in patients with WHO class II or III symptoms.
+Endothelin receptor antagonist indicated for pulmonary arterial hypertension in patients with World Health Organization (WHO) class II or III symptoms.
 Improves exercise ability and decreases progression of clinical symptoms.
-Inhibits vessel constriction and elevation of blood pressure by competitively binding to endothelin-1 receptors ETA and ETB in endothelium and vascular smooth muscle.
+Inhibits vessel constriction and blood pressure elevation by competitively binding to endothelin-1 receptors ETA and ETB in endothelium and vascular smooth muscle.
 This leads to significant increase in cardiac index associated with significant reduction in pulmonary artery pressure, pulmonary vascular resistance, and mean right atrial pressure.
-Because of the risks of hepatic injury and teratogenic potential, only available through the Letairis Education and Access Program (LEAP).
+Because of the risks of hepatic injury and teratogenic potential, available only through the Letairis Education and Access Program (LEAP).
 Prescribers and pharmacies must register with LEAP in order to prescribe and dispense.
 For more information, see http://www.letairis.com or call (866) 664-LEAP (5327).

 Clinical Context: